 What activities involve Export Control?

 Examples of export controls areas include information and equipment security when entertaining international visitors, international travel, international communications, and the hiring of foreign nationals to work at UA Little Rock.
-The university has resources to assist you in determining if there are issues with your hiring, travel, visitors from overseas, or other interactions with foreign nationals.
-The following video summarizes UA Little Rock export controls policies and procedures (transcription).
+The university has resources to assist you in determining if there are issues with your hiring, travel, visitors from overseas, foreign shipping, or other interactions with foreign nationals.
+The following video provides helpful information regarding Export Controls.

 Various items of equipment are also subject to export controls, and our office will assist you in determining who may see and use such equipment as well as the limits on public dissemination of information from such equipment.
 Finally, certain federal agencies have determined that work on their sponsored projects or information from such projects is restricted in nature and have placed additional limits on foreign nationals’ participation in these projects.
 These agencies currently include the DOE, DoD, and NASA.
 We will assist you in determining what if any restrictions there are on your project from these or other agencies.